 ARTICLE EIGHTEEN - DISCIPLINARY PROCEDURE

-Lake Erie PHRF considers that we are engaged in a sporting activity governed by these rules.
+PHRF-LE considers that we are engaged in a sporting activity governed by these rules.
 Sailors participating in violation of these handicapping rules are guilty of unsportsmanlike behavior.
 Sailing with a boat that does not conform to her certificate or to these rules will result in a suspension of the boat’s certificate and her owner’s membership in PHRF-LE.
-The PHRF Committee shall not suspend a member's certificate for measurement or rules discrepancies without a hearing as prescribed in Article 18.
+The PHRF –LE Committee shall not suspend a member's certificate for measurement or rules discrepancies without a hearing as prescribed in Article 18.
 Reinstatement will be subject to verification, by physical inspection if necessary, that the boat is in compliance with its certificate and class rules and on completion of any applicable suspension period.
 Systematic or flagrant violations of class rules are considered a violation of Rule 69 of the Racing Rules of Sailing and will be protested under this rule.

 Disciplinary hearing A disciplinary hearing may be called when the Handicapping Committee has reason to believe that a member is not in compliance with the PHRF-LE regulations or is sailing with an invalid rating certificate.